 Time to relax some more and soak up the energy the city and the view gives me.
 Machu Picchu is definitely is a must see and a world wonder; don’t miss it!!
 For me it was a bucket list thing and a must see at least ones in your life!

-Further to the Sacred Valley or back to Cusco?
+Further to The Sacred Valley or back to Cusco and then to Lima?